l7mp/stunner/README.md

 $ cd stunner
 ```

-Then, customize the default STUNner settings, available via the `ConfigMap` named `stunner-config`
+Then, customize the default settings in the STUNner service [manifest](kubernetes/stunner.yaml) and
-in the default namespace, and deploy the STUNner service [manifest](kubernetes/stunner.yaml).
+deploy it via `kubectl`.

 ```console
 $ kubectl apply -f kubernetes/stunner.yaml